ngjamesng/weatherWear/README.md

 ## How to get started
 1. You will need to install npm and postgreSQL on your computer.
 I used homebrew for all installations. https://brew.sh/

-2. In the terminal, you will to go into the server folder and run `npm install`.
+2. In the terminal, you will to go into the backend folder and run `npm install`.
 Make sure you run `brew services start postgresql` as well as `psql weatherwear < data.sql` to create the database.
-3. In the terminal, you will to go into the client folder and run `npm install`
+3. In the terminal, you will to go into the frontend folder and run `npm install`

-### Server/Client servers
+### backend/frontend servers
- 1. From the home directory in the terminal, run `cd server` to get into the server folder, and run `npm start`.
-This will locally start your server on port 3000.
+ 1. From the home directory in the terminal, run `cd backend` to get into the backend folder, and run `npm start`.
+This will locally start your backend on port 3000.
- 2. In  a separate terminal window, run `cd client` to get into the client folder, and run `npm start` and enter `y` when prompted.
-This will locally start your client app on port 3001.
+ 2. In  a separate terminal window, run `cd frontend` to get into the frontend folder, and run `npm start` and enter `y` when prompted.
+This will locally start your frontend app on port 3001.
  3.

 ## Technologies used
  * React.js
+ * Redux.js
  * Express.js
  * PostgreSQL
  * APIs & more!